Hydrating Foundations for Dry Skin That Don’t Cake

 Affiliate note: We may earn a small commission if you buy through our links, at no extra cost to you.

-• Humectants & emollients (like hyaluronic acid, glycerin, and squalane) to attract and seal in moisture.
+• Humectants and emollients such as hyaluronic acid, glycerin, and squalane are common in hydrating formulas.

 The Best Foundations for Dry Skin — In Depth